alibaba/EasyNLP/README.md

 To learn more about the usage of AppZoo, please refer to our [documentation](https://www.yuque.com/easyx/easynlp/kkhkai).

-# EasyNLP Goes Multi-modal！
-EasyNLP also supports various popular multi-modality pre-trained models to support vision-language tasks that require visual knowledge.
-For example, it is equipped with CLIP-style models for text-image matching and DALLE-style models for text-to-image generation.

 # ModelZoo
 EasyNLP currently provides the following models in ModelZoo: